lechimp-p/parsr/README.md

+# Parsr

-A tool for creating parsers for self defined languages.
+*A tool for creating parsers for self defined languages.*

 With this module you can define a grammar for a language in a bachus-naur-like form, instantiate parsers from that grammar and